 In TikTok we trust?
 Let’s face it – there are a ton of random, often pointless and occasionally dangerous Internet trends that come and go.
-But dalgona coffee… might well be on to something.
+But we think dalgona coffee is here to stay.

-The coffee foam tastes too bitter and sweet on its own (not surprisingly, since it consists of just coffee, sugar and water in equal parts), but mixed into milk, the final concoction tastes much better than I expected – creamy and smooth, kind of like a speciality drink I’d order at a hipster coffee joint if I weren’t practicing social distancing.
+The coffee foam tastes too bitter and sweet on its own (not surprisingly, since it consists of just coffee, sugar and water in equal parts), but mixed into milk, the final concoction tastes much better than we expected – creamy and smooth, kind of like a speciality drink we’d order at a hipster coffee joint if we weren’t social distancing once again.

 Be warned though – there is much more sugar and caffeine in this deceptively light and fluffy concoction than your taste buds might tell you.
-I added an extra shot of black coffee to my glass because it didn’t taste strong enough on first sip, but now my hands are jittery as I type this article.
-That said, in case my boss is reading this, I’ve also been way more productive than usual from this sugar/coffee high.
+We added an extra shot of black coffee to our glass because it didn’t taste strong enough on first sip, but then our hands got all jittery.
+That said, we’ve also been way more productive than usual from this sugar/coffee high.

 For more recipes like this, like Foodie on Facebook